MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/call-park-and-retrieve.md

 In order for the policy to work, it must be assigned to users.
 You can [assign the policy to users individually](assign-policies.md) or assign them to a group.

-To assign a call part policy to a group
+To assign a call park policy to a group

 1. On the **Call park policies** page, on the **Group policy assignment** tab, click **Add group**.
 2. Search for the group that you want to use, and then click **Add**.